Anagh-Sharma/Chat-Application-using-Java/README.md

 	- Understand software development standards.
 	- Experiment with and demonstrate some key concepts studied in Computer Science.
+- Note:	Configure config.properties file as needed to implement the code.
 -------------------------------------------------------------------------------------

 Concepts explored: